shalini515/Problem-statements-using-JavaScript/README.md

 the conveyor belt(Array).

 Problem Statement 2:
 A toy factory is packing toys into boxes.
 Each box can contain either a toy (represented by an integer value) or be empty (represented by 0).
 Write a function to move all empty boxes to the end of the array while maintaining the order of the toys, and also return the count of empty boxes.

+Problem Statement 3:
+Given two integers M and N, calculate the product of all odd integers from M and N inclusive.if M is greater than N , return 1 or display an appropriate message